Biological safety - use of animals by humans - T-AP former website.

 a any signature;

-b any deposit of an instrument of ratification, acceptance or accession;
+b the deposit of any instrument of ratification, acceptance, approval or accession;

-c any date of entry into force of this Convention in accordance with Article 48 thereof;
+c any date of entry into force of this Convention in accordance with Articles 33, 34 and 36; (1)

 In witness whereof the undersigned, being duly authorised thereto, have signed this Convention.

-Done at Paris, this 13th day of December 1968, in English and in French, both texts being equally authoritative, in a single copy which shall remain deposited in the archives of the Council of Europe.
+Done at Strasbourg, this 18th day of March 1986, in English and French, both texts being equally authentic, in a single copy which shall be deposited in the archives of the Council of Europe.
 The Secretary General of the Council of Europe shall transmit certified copies to each member State of the Council of Europe, to the European Communities and to any State invited to accede to this Convention.